 - Other Sports: As defined by the recognised sporting body and evidence of a strong competitive record at the highest level of their chosen sport.

-Incoming undergraduate applicants apply for their programme of choice as normal through the CAO, placing a programme at MIC as their number one choice.
+Incoming undergraduate applicants apply for their programme of choice as normal through the CAO.

-Applicants will then also apply directly to MIC via an online booking form, quoting their CAO Number, programme of choice and personal statement including a sporting biography.
+Applicants will then also apply directly to MIC for the scheme(s) via an online application form.

-Incoming postgraduate applicants and current MIC students apply directly to MIC via the online booking form, quoting their application reference number/student number as applicable.
+Incoming postgraduate applicants and current MIC students apply directly to MIC via the online application form, quoting their application reference number/student number as applicable.

-- Deadline for receipt of applications will be 1 May 2020 (and on year of entry in subsequent years).
+- Deadline for receipt of applications will be 1 May (on year of entry).

-- Applicants may apply for both this scholarship scheme and the CAO Points Concession Sports Scheme.
+- Applicants may apply for both this scholarship scheme and the CAO Points Concession Sports Scheme (application form available here).

 Noreen Lynch joined Mary Immaculate College as a lecturer in Physical Education in the early 70s and during her 35 year career with MIC she established and coordinated all of the sport and recreation programmes at the College.
 Noreen helped to establish the O’Connor Cup, the Ladies Football equivalent to the Fitzgibbon Cup, which was inaugurated in 1987.
 She was also involved in the establishment of national Third Level Ladies’ football competitions in the mid-1980s; indeed the Lynch Cup, inaugurated in 1992, is named after her.